s-zeng/s-zeng.github.io/blog/quick_monad_thing/README.md

 Implementation is an exercise for the reader :).

 So long as every monad instance follows the monad laws, then we achieve ultimate control over state, effects, and the order in which things are run.
-We can do so in such a manner that avoids aribtrary control flow (who knows where you'll end up when you throw an exception???), that is statically typed (you can tell when something can error/change state just from the type!!!), and that can be always flat and doesn't need to nest (unlike big if-chains!).
+We can do so in such a manner that avoids arbitrary control flow (who knows where you'll end up when you throw an exception???), that is statically typed (you can tell when something can error/change state just from the type!!!), and that can be always flat and doesn't need to nest (unlike big if-chains!).
 Furthermore, the same mathematical structure that allows you to do this has applications in many more areas that allow us to write really really general combinators that can sequence computations of any kind, as long as they are monads!

-Sorry if this doesn't make sense it's kinda late when I'm writing this lmao.
+Sorry if this doesn't make sense, it was written in a bit of a rush.
+I promise I'll expand on this and clarify some things later on.
 But that's the gist of why monads are nice.
 Don't hesitate to ask me any questions if you have any.